 We were happy to be part of this project as it would benefit whānau.
 As FSM staff were already meeting with whānau, the project equipped them to identify where alcohol was causing harm.
 Given our relationships, staff were able to identify issues that may have previously not been picked up at other levels.
 Once issues were identified, staff work with the family member to identify support services that they can engage in for support.

 We have spent a significant time in planning and developing solutions.
 We are now entering into the research phase where together we are gathering data and will start measuring the impact of this work.
-We really value our partnership with CMDHB and see that working together, we are already benefiting as we get to share about our work, but more importantly our social workers continue to develop their skills.
+We really value our partnership with CMDHB and see that working together, we are already benefiting as we get to share about our work, but more importantly our Family Start workers continue to develop their skills.

 We are hopeful that through this partnership, we are able to build evidence that can support whānau across the entire country and this is very exciting for our team.